 - 8.1 The Disclosure and Barring Service cannot access overseas criminal records or other relevant information.
 Therefore if an applicant has resided in any one country (other than the UK) for six months or more in the previous five years, a certificate of good conduct or other references must be obtained from that country. - 8.2 It is an individual's responsibility to obtain this certificate and references.
 The time it takes to obtain such documents varies depending upon the country being applied to.
-Employment must not commence until the certificate or references have been received and verified. - 8.3 Any existing employees who have to attend the Foreign & Commonwealth Office may claim the appropriate financial compensation, i.e. travel expenses, time off etc. - 8.4 The Foreign and Commonwealth Office has an overseas information service at www.fco.gov.uk and contact details for various countries can be obtained on the website or tel: 020 7008 1500
+Employment must not commence until the certificate or references have been received and verified. - 8.3 Any existing employees who have to attend the Foreign, Commonwealth and Development Office may claim the appropriate financial compensation, i.e. travel expenses, time off etc. - 8.4 The Foreign, Commonwealth and Development Office has an overseas information service and contact details for various countries can be obtained on the website.